timonvanhasselt/ovos-media-plugin-spotify/README.md

 `pip install ovos-media-plugin-spotify`

-## Oauth
+## Play Spotify on another device

+To play Spotify on connected speakers or other devices remotely via OVOS voice commands, follow these steps:

+### Spotify developer account
+1. Log in at developer.spotify.com and set up a developer account, create an "Application".
+2. Add "https://localhost:8888" as the redirect URL, and choose 'add'.
+3. Accept the terms and choose save.
+4. Go to settings.
+5. Copy the ClientID

+### OAuth
-Currently Oauth needs to be performed manually
+Currently Oauth needs to be performed manually.
+Make sure the ovos-media-plugin-spotify is installed.

-after installing the plugin run `ovos-spotify-oauth` on the command line and follow the instructions
+1. Run `ovos-spotify-oauth` on the command line and follow the instructions

 ```
 $ ovos-spotify-oauth